Beekman Road, Beekman, New York

 Today, a wide range of ITS measures are being implemented on major state highways and bridges.
 Over the next 25 years we are likely to see more improvements on State roads and bridges, but most larger changes will be confined to those major facilities unless there is an increase in local funding and capacity.
-Our local roads will likely benefit from lower-cost technological improvements like animal warning systems on rural roads and traffic signals that can detect bicyclists better than traditional in-ground loops detectors.
+Our local roads will likely benefit from lower-cost technological improvements like animal warning systems on rural roads and video-based traffic signal detection systems that can detect bicycles and motorcycles better than traditional in-ground loop detectors.

 While the forces that will dictate the adoption of these technologies are international and national, regional and local agencies such as ours have important roles to play.
 We should focus on being a local source of information and advocating for responsible transportation technology policies.
 Based on what we’ve learned about these technological trends, our role could include the following:

 - Monitor national, state, and regional trends in EV and AV technologies and provide best-practice advice to agencies and municipalities.